jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

    for v, e in outbound shortest_path 'unicast_prefix_v4/20.0.0.0_24_10.0.0.7' TO 'unicast_prefix_v4/10.101.1.0_24_10.0.0.1' sr_topology OPTIONS {weightAttribute: 'latency' } return { prefix: v.prefix, name: v.name, sid: e.srv6_sid, latency: e.latency }
    ```
 ### Graph Traversals
 A traversal starts at one specific document (startVertex) and follows all edges connected to this document.
 For all documents (vertices) that are targeted by these edges it will again follow all edges connected to them and so on.
 It is possible to define how many of these follow iterations should be executed at least (min depth) and at most (max depth).
+Or in network-engineer-speak "fewest hops" and "most hops"
 https://www.arangodb.com/docs/stable/aql/graphs-traversals-explained.html

 For our purposes we can use Graph Traversal to run a limited or bounded shortest path query (min and max hops):